 The SCC subscribes to a practitioner-scholar model of training.
-The overarching goal of the practicum-training year is to provide high quality training in the building blocks to provide clinical services within a college counseling center setting, informed by values of ethically sound practice, prioritizing equity and inclusion, celebrating diversity, engaging in self-reflection, and using the self as an instrument.
+The overarching goal of our training program is to provide high quality training in roles associated with work in a college counseling center setting, informed by values of ethically sound practice, prioritizing equity and inclusion, celebrating diversity, engaging in self-reflection, and using the self as an instrument.
 Learning objectives include but are not limited to:

-- Engage in critically conscious thinking with an equity, diversity, and inclusion (EDI) lens to improve ability to respond to client needs and to engage in systems work to improve overall service to underserved populations with an overall goal to approach work from an anti-oppressive stance.
+- Engage in critically conscious thinking with regard to equity, diversity, and inclusion (EDI) to improve ability to respond to client needs and to engage in systems work to improve service to underserved populations with an overall goal to approach work from an anti-oppressive stance.

 - Develop skills of self-reflection in order to:

 - Increase awareness of personal reactions and emotions during the course of therapy and in other aspects of our work, and increase ability to be emotionally present in session and attuned to clients.